louis-bompart/Destiny-2-Discord-Rich-Presence/README.md

 Also feel free to ask about feature requests.

 ## Running
-First you need to create an API key at https://www.bungie.net/en/Application \n I'm hoping to remove this requirement in the future, but for now it works.
+First you need to create an API key at https://www.bungie.net/en/Application I'm hoping to remove this requirement in the future, but for now it works.

 If you clone this repo, run `npm start` after installing modules with `npm i`